gridgain/yardstick/README.md

 * `BENCHMARK_DEFAULT_PROBES` - list of default probes
 * `BENCHMARK_PACKAGES` - packages where the specified benchmark is searched by reflection mechanism
 * `BENCHMARK_WRITER` - probe point writer class name (by default CSV writer is used)
-* `HOSTS` - comma-separated list of IP addresses where servers should be started, one server per host
+* `SERVER_HOSTS` - comma-separated list of IP addresses where servers should be started, one server per host
+* `DRIVER_HOSTS` - comma-separated list of IP addresses where drivers should be started, one driver per host, if the property is not defined then the driver will be run on localhost
 * `REMOTE_USER` - SSH user for logging in to remote hosts
 * `CONFIGS` - comma-separated list of benchmark run configurations which are passed to the servers and to the benchmarks